 Dr. Causey is a lecturer and teaches courses in the core curriculum as well as in Christian thought and ethics.
 His main research interests are in animal ethics, environmental ethics, and food ethics.
 He is a member of the Sustainability Council.

-Dr. Juli Gittinger
+Dr. Juli L. Gittinger

-Lecturer of Religious Studies; Program Coordinator for Religion
+Assistant Professor of Religious Studies; Program Coordinator for Religion

-Courses taught: World Religions South Asia, Introduction to World Religions, Hindu Traditions, Islam in the Modern World, Religion and the Body, Religion and Media, Religion and Human Rights, Religion and Science Fiction, and other special topics.
+Courses: World Religions South Asia, Introduction to World Religions, Hindu Traditions, Islam in the Modern World, Religion and the Body, Religion and Media, Religion and Human Rights, Religion and Science Fiction, and other special topics.